by Natasha B. | Jun 1, 2023 | Internships & Careers

 Salary and Benefits:

 Salary is on a union scale based on years of experience.
-The salary range for an immigration paralegal with two to six years of experience is $49,725 to $55,080.
+The salary range for an attorney with four to twenty-five years of experience is $76,975.03 to $110,636.14, depending on years of experience.
 CMS offers a very competitive benefits package that includes medical, dental and vision insurance coverage, transit benefits, Flexible Spending Account (FSA) and a 403(b) retirement plan including employer contribution.
 We offer generous leave policies, including four weeks paid vacation, four paid personal days, fourteen paid holidays and the week off between Christmas and New Year’s Days, inclusive.

 Union Representation: